 RESPONSIBLE MINING, RESILIENT COMMUNITIES

 We are an interdisciplinary, multi-institution, and global research collaboration funded by the US National Science Foundation.
-Our goal is to co-design socially responsible and sustainable mining practices with communities, engineers, and social scientists.
+We co-design socially responsible and sustainable mining practices with communities, engineers, and social scientists.

 What is ASGM?